lennart-benschop/arturo/documents/kernel.md

 Information on this can be obtained from the function *DVIGetModeInformation()* which returns a pointer to a *DVIModeInformation* structure.

+The mode can be changed by *DVISetMode()* but at present there is only one mode supported.

 ### Notes

 There is in development a 320x240x256 byte mode, which will be selectable by a *DVISetMode()* function but this is not currently working with PicoDVI, and I'm not sure why.